TrackyRaul/2020_5CI__team3_Farkas/docs/proj_charter.md

 **I.T.I.
 G. Marconi:** Have an efficient web app to manage classroom bookings

 ## Purpose (Problem or opportunity addressed by the project)
-In I.T.I.
+At I.T.I.
 G. Marconi there is a web application called MarconiTT that provides a simple and intuitive interface used to manage classroom bookings.
 It allows users to visualize the events and the school situations (occupied classrooms, positions of students and professors) in specific days.
 Also, authorized users can book classrooms or insert events.
 This project aims to update MarconiTT.
 There will be three important changes: the addition of new features that facilitate the use of the application, the encapsulation of the web application inside a containerized environment and the displacement of the entire webserver, that contains MarconiTT and other applications, from edu-x04 to edu-x08, a more modern server.

 ## Goals and Objectives
 The overall objective is to add new features that increase usability and to containerize the entire application so that further developments are easier to implement on the production server.